zchee/golang-wiki/Mobile.md

 In this category, we will show you how you can use a Go package in your existing Android or iOS application.

-The advantages to follow this strategy:
+The advantages to following this strategy:

 * You can reuse a Go package from a mobile app without making significant changes to your existing application.
 * In cases where you want to share a common code base between your Android and iOS application, you can write the common functionality once in Go and glue them to the platform-specific code by invoking the Go package through bindings.